 Personally, I’d rather you choose an outfit that you love and that shows some personality.
 If that means a more trendy look, so be it.
 We’re going to update your photos regularly, so it won’t matter!

 While you may still like your current headshot, there’s still just something about using a fresh image – and the process of creating it – that can make you feel more confident.

 This is one of the reasons I love what I do!
 My headshot and brand sessions are about more than pretty pictures.
 It is my goal to take you through an experience that will help you show up confidently as the face of your brand.

 If you opt for more than a single headshot, or upgrade to a brand session then you can end up with enough images to post on social media content for some time.
-For example, my Signature Brand Session comes with 60 images.
-(You can find more details about this session HERE).
+For example, my Brand Ignite Session comes with 90 images.
+(You can find more details about this and other sessions HERE).

 Are you ready to put these professional headshot tips into action?

 If you’re a female entrepreneur in the Sacramento area in need of new photos for your business, check out my headshot and brand photography services here.